 Niagara Falls is a place I had always wanted to go.
-I love waterfalls and really wanted to see Niagara Falls in person to really get a sense of the magnitude.
+I love waterfalls and wanted to see Niagara Falls in person to get a sense of the magnitude.
 Russell had not been before either so we decided to plan a weekend there.
 I was surprised to learn about all the things to do in Niagara Falls.
 We thought a Niagara Falls helicopter ride would be the best way to really get see the falls and help make it a memorable weekend.

 There are actually three main waterfalls that make up Niagara Falls: the Horseshoe Falls, American Falls, and the Bridal Falls.
 All are impressive in their own right, but the Horseshoe Falls is by far the largest.
-About 160,000 gallons of water flow through both the American and Bridals Falls while the Horseshoe Falls have 600,000 gallons per second.
+About 160,000 gallons of water flow through both the American and Bridals Falls while the Horseshoe Falls has 600,000 gallons per second.
 The Horseshoe Falls is located on the Canadian side and gets its name from its shape.

-The helicopter trips are run by a company called Niagara Helicopters.
-They take off from a launching pad located on the Canadian side about a 10 minute drive north of the hotel area.
+Niagara Helicopters take off from a launching pad located on the Canadian side about a 10-minute drive north of the hotel area.
 They have plenty of free parking.
 After we parked, we decided to pose with one of the parked helicopters.
 There was another couple there, so we offered to take their picture.
 We learned that the girlfriend had bought her boyfriend a helicopter flight for his birthday.
-I thought that was really thoughtful.
+I thought that was thoughtful.

 The day of our flight the weather was absolutely perfect!
-There were a few clouds but overall the sun was shining and the sky was really clear and blue.
+There were a few clouds but overall the sun was shining and the sky was clear and blue.
 The temperature was in the upper 80s.
-I really couldn’t have asked for a better day for a Niagara Falls Helicopter tour.
+I couldn’t have asked for a better day for a Niagara Falls Helicopter tour.

-Tickets for our Niagara Falls Helicopter Ride
+Niagara Falls Helicopter Ride Tickets

 We were both excited to do a Niagara Falls helicopter tour.
 This was going to be Russell’s first helicopter ride and my second.
-I had really enjoyed my helicopter ride to the Grand Canyon and I knew what to expect.
+I had enjoyed my helicopter ride to the Grand Canyon and I knew what to expect.
 Russell was a little anxious, but I knew he would love it.
 I was excited for our helicopter experience for two.
 We went outside to get in the short line.

 We were hoping to sit in the front so that we would have the best views.
 I asked the attendant if we could and he said it was up to the pilot.
-I decided I would just try my best to get the front seat.
+I decided I would try my best to get the front seat.
 Before the helicopter takes off, they take a group picture of everyone that will ride on the helicopter in front of it.
 When we went to take the picture, we went and stood on the left of the group.
 That way we would be closest to the front of the helicopter.
 And it worked, the crew directed us to sit in the front with the captain.

 Our Niagara Falls Helicopter Tour